dideeumoh/smart-habit-tracker/README.md

 # Smart Habit Tracker (Product Management Case Study)

-This repo documents my end-to-end PM case study for a Smart Habit Tracker app.
+This repository documents my end-to-end PM case study for a Smart Habit Tracker app.
 I used **Notion** for PRDs & Roadmap, **Balsamiq** for wireframes, and **GitHub** for documentation & portfolio.

 ### Contents